1 Corinthians 15:1-34 Comments by Stephen Ricker

 * 1 Corinthians 15:35 "But someone may ask, "How are the dead raised?
 With what kind of body will they come?"

-* People live after the body dies.
+People live after the body dies.
 It's a fact.
 Jesus bodily died and was buried.
 It's a fact.
 Jesus rose from death bodily.
 It's a fact.
-Those who believe in Jesus will die and then receive a resurrection body.
+Those who believe in Jesus will die, rise from the dead, and when Jesus comes again, will receive a physical resurrection body.
 It's a fact.
-The resurrection body is far better than the body I currently have.
+The resurrection body is far better than the current physical body.
 It's a fact.
-The body I have now is a flesh weak earthly body.
-The body I will receive in Christ will be a powerful spiritual body like Jesus's body is now.
+The current body is a weak flesh earthly body.
+The resurrection body for those who believe in Christ will be a powerful spiritual body like Jesus' body when he rose from the grave.
 These are facts.

-When I think of the resurrection to come I think of a caterpillar.
+When I think of the resurrection to come I think of several illustrations from this world, like a caterpillar.
 They have a long fussy body with many feet that traverse on plants and the ground.
 They eat and grow, eat and grow, and eat and grow.
 Then one day they form a cocoon around them.
 In hiding their worm body is amazingly transformed into a colorful delicate flying body.
 They are the same creatures on the inside.
 Yet outside they are something entirely new.
-Somewhere in their DNA is an old and a new body.
+Somewhere in a caterpillar's DNA is an old body and a new better body.
 For me it's an amazing picture of what God can do and will do.

 >What does it mean to hold firmly to the gospel?
 (Rom.
 6:5,6,11,12; and 1 Cor.
 15:31a; Phil.
 3:10-14; Heb.
 10:22)